MicrosoftDocs/nav-content/dynamics-nav-app/marketing-organizational-levels.md

 ---
-title: Set Up Organizational Levels for Contact Persons| Microsoft Docs
+title: Set Up Organizational Levels for Contact Persons
 description: You can define an organizational level and assign it to your contact to indicate the position they have in their company, for example, top management.
 services: project-madeira
 documentationcenter: ''